NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/MONAILabelLung/MONAILabel_Installation.md

 ## MONAILabel installation

-prepared for the Virtual MONAI Label workshop
+as prepared for the Virtual MONAI Label workshop
 June 22nd, 2022
+_by Rudolf Bumm (KSGR)  and Andres Diaz-Pinto (Nvidia)_

 The [Monailabel GitHub page is here.](https://github.com/Project-MONAI/MONAILabel)